Questions About Surgery and Services

 Can you give my animal shots while it’s there?

 Yes.
 We do offer limited vaccines to clients on the day their pet is here for surgery.
-We do not give physical exams or offer any other veterinary services.

 Do you administer pain medication to my animal?